Brazil is a country of extremes. The beaches are notorious, the cities are enormous, the nature is glorious – and that’s only scratching the surface.

-Be sure and visit other destinations throughout the state of Rio, like Ilha Grande, Paraty, and the national parks.
+Ilha Grande, Paraty, and the national parks are iconic.
 Paraty is an old colonial town that specializes in the distilling of cachaça (Brazilian rum).
-Ilha Grande has some of the best beaches in the country.
+Ilha Grande is just beautiful beaches galore.

 Backpacking São Paulo

-Downtown is the oldest part of Sampa.
-Walk around and admire the baroque, and neoclassical architecture that was thrown up by the founders.
+Downtown Sampa is where you’ll find the baroque and neoclassical architecture.
 Check out Catedral da Sé, Theatro Municipal, and the Praça da República for examples of Sampa’s stylistic diversity.

-Next to Downtown São Paulo is the much newer, and more dynamic Western District.
-Jardim Paulista is one of São Paulo’s flashiest neighborhoods.
-There you can walk up the Avenida Paulista, which one of São Paulo’s most important throughways.
+Jardim Paulista is the fancy pants neighbourhood.
+Walk up Avenida Paulista, one of São Paulo’s most important throughways.
 Pay a visit to Sampa’s own Manhattan as well, which is conversely named Brooklin Novo.

-The real reason to visit São Paulo is to be a part of the raucous social scene.
-A night in Vila Madalena and/or Vila Olímpia is a must.
-These neighborhoods are magnets for the young, the successful, and the passionate.
-Hell, anyone with a beating heart goes out for a good time in Madalena and Olimpia.
+A night in Vila Madalena and/or Vila Olímpia is an adventure, for sure: these neighbourhoods are magnets for the young, the successful, and the passionate.
+Hell, anyone with a beating heart goes out for a good time.
 Expect more pubs in the former, and clubs in the latter.

-Curitiba is most known for its lush public spaces.
-The Jardim Botânico is Curitiba’s pride and joy, and resembles most the gardens of French royalty.
-Barigüi Park, Barreirinha Park, and the German Wood are other green spaces of interest.
-Visit one of the many parks, and take a moment to breath after all that ruckus in Sampa and Rio.
+Curitiba is abundant with lush public spaces.
+The blossoming Jardim Botânico is Curitiba’s pride and joy and resembles most gardens of French royalty.
+Barigüi Park, Barreirinha Park, and the German Wood are the places to wind down and watch the world go by.

-Once you travel this far south, you will notice that things begins to look increasingly European as well.
-Southern Brazil is where the vast majority of Europeans settled.
-German and Italian are the dominant heritages here.
-Aside from the urban spaces, look at the people, and see how their features begin to change.
+Once you travel this far south, you will notice that things begin to look increasingly European.
+Southern Brazil is where the vast majority of Europeans settled – German and Italian being dominant heritages.
+As well as the aesthetics of the big cities, notice how the culture and features of the people change.

 Backpacking Santa Catarina

 The far south of Floripa is totally undeveloped.
-You can find beaches that are literally abandoned because they require a hike to get to.
-Lagoinha do Leste is the best example of this phenomenon.
-A two hour walk will give you access to one of the best beaches in the country.
-Odds are you’ll be one of only a handful of people as well.
+If you enjoy a hike, you can find beaches that are literally abandoned because they require a trek to get to.
+Lagoinha do Leste is a stunning example of this phenomenon of untouched, hidden shores.

-Joinville is the largest city in the region, and predominantly Italian.
-Blumenau is a city of German heritage that hosts the world’s second largest Oktoberfest.
+Joinville is the largest city in the region, and is predominantly Italian.
+Blumenau is a city of German heritage that hosts the world’s second-largest Oktoberfest.

 Ask Brazilians where the “real” Brazil is, and they’ll most likely say “Salvador de Bahia.”
-Salvador is the current capital of the state of Bahia, and the former capital of the original Portuguese colony.
-The city is a treasure filled with remnants from the days of colonialism, and stories of Brazilian independence.
+Salvador is the capital of the state of Bahia and the former capital of the original Portuguese colony.
+The city is a treasure, filled with remnants from the days of colonialism and stories of Brazilian independence.

-Outside of Salvador you’ll find plenty of natural beauty.
-Morro de São Paulo and Itacaré are wonderful beaches.
-Locals and tourists alike flock to these to relax and get away from the madness of the city.
+Outside of Salvador, you’ll find plenty of natural beauty.
+Morro de São Paulo and Itacaré are both wonderful beaches.
+Locals and tourists alike flock to these to relax and escape madness.

 Also worth seeing is Chapada Diamantina to the east of Salvador.
-This national park is one of Brazil’s outdoor jewels, and worth visiting for a couple of days.
-See the Trekking section for more details.
+This national park is one of Brazil’s outdoor jewels and is worth visiting for a couple of days.
+Check out the trekking section for more on that!

 You’re in Northeastern Brazil now.
 Here, the climate and culture are distinctly different from the south of Brazil.
 Like Bahia, the ethnicity is predominantly African, the sun is almost always shining, and the beaches are abundant.

-I’d love to speak about each of the northeastern states individually, but for the sake of time, I’ve combined them into one section.
+I’d love to speak about each of the northeastern states individually, but for the sake of time, they’re combined into one section.
 Most of these states will offer similar experiences.
 I’ll point out certain exceptions along the way.